 An important factor usually ignored by the economists is genes.
 That is not a surprise considering that most people dislike the idea of genetic factors, and social scientists have a strong preference for socialization theories.
 Unfortunately for this ideology, the evidence for genes is rather strong.

 Björklund et al. (2005, p.
 161) examined a large twin samples from Sweden, the STR survey, which has ~4400 MZ(T) twins, ~6800 DZ(T) twins, ~91000 full siblings reared together and still several thousands of half-siblings reared together or apart.
-Their variable is the annual labor earnings, the data come compulsory reports by employers to tax authorities (Statistics Sweden).
+Their variable is the annual labor earnings, the data come from compulsory reports by employers to tax authorities (Statistics Sweden).
 Their model is a classical one that allows the partitioning of a phenotypic trait into its genetic and environmental components, as follows, Y=G+C+E, where G is genes, C shared-family effect common environment, E environment unique to the individual and not shared through the family, and Y the outcome variable of interest.
 Since these components must add up to 100, the rise in one of these components must be accompanied by a decline in other component(s).
-As we see, this simplistic equation assumes no correlation between G and any type of environments.
+This simplistic equation assumes no correlation between G and any type of environments.
 If (positive) GE correlations were to be found, genetic effect is said to be over-estimated.
 This, however, assumes that environment causes genes and not the reverse.
 Several models with different assumptions are fitted to the data.
 Model 1 assumes the genetic correlation of 1.00 for MZ twins, of 0.50 for DZ twins and full siblings, of 0.25 for half-sibling, of 0.00 for adoptive siblings.
 These figures are the expected values assumed in all behavioral genetics research.
 Model 2 allows a correlation between G and C, which turns out to be a (very) small negative for both brothers and sisters.
 Model 3 assumes the genetic correlations not to be equal to the expected values in model 1, and thus are freely estimated, at 0.43, 0.25, 0.14 for brothers, 0.39, 0.26, 0.18 for sisters, regarding DZ and full siblings, half-siblings, and adoptive siblings.
 Model 4 allows the C parameter not to be equal for all pairing groups.
 The Equal Environment Assumption (EEA) posits that MZ will not be more similar than DZ with regard to shared environments which in turn would have caused an increased similarity with respect to the phenotype.
 In this situation, the heritability will be confounded with shared environment.
 As shown by its (lowest) Chi-square statistics, model 4 displays the best fit (approximation) to the data, followed by model 3, model 2, and finally model 1 which has the worst fit.
-Obviously, as explained repeatedly in this blog, the Chi-square is sensitive to sample size, and is not a good statistics for model fitting.
-With such large samples, it goes without saying that even a meaningless difference would lead to a significant difference in Chi-square.
-However, the difference in effect sizes justifies model 4 as the most adapted, as the cross-sibling correlation of C is 0.406, 0.461, 0.209 for brothers, and is 0.282, 0.340, 0.254 for sisters, with respect to DZ twins reared together, non-twins reared together, and siblings reared apart.
+Obviously, the Chi-square is sensitive to sample size, and is not a good statistics for model fitting.
+However, the difference in effect sizes justifies model 4 as the best fit, as the cross-sibling correlation of C is 0.406, 0.461, 0.209 for brothers, and is 0.282, 0.340, 0.254 for sisters, with respect to DZ twins reared together, non-twins reared together, and siblings reared apart.
 The departure of DZ cross-correlation with MZ (equal to 1) is a very serious one.
-Thus, EEA appears to be violated.
+Thus, EEA is violated.
 This is curious considering that a rejection of EEA with respect to any behavioral trait is the exception, not the rule.
 In model 4, it was estimated that 60% and 50% of variance in earnings correlations is due to genetic factors, with respect to brothers and sisters, respectively, for the entire sample.

 It is possible to quantify the impact of non-additive genetic effect specifically for the twin sample.
 Since a simple additive model predicts MZT correlation to be twice DZT correlation, with a positive MZT>2DZT giving a proof of non-additive (dominance) effect, if we take the numbers in Model 4, there is a modest departure from a perfect equality, as 0.363-2*0.166=0.031 and 0.309-2*0.116=0.077.
 Dominance is indeed modest.
 These estimates are variance-based, and add up to 100.
 Since the correct effect size is not r² but r, they must be square rooted.
 In sum, inequality is best explained in terms of genes, and non-shared environments.
 This has dramatic consequences for public policies because the main assumption behind their intervention is that most environmental effect runs between families, not within.
 For most behavioral traits, shared environment is weak in adulthood.
 Income is not an exception.
 Twin heritability can be obtained by doubling the difference between MZT and DZT.
 In this case, heritability is 0.394 for men and 0.386 for women, and the rest is due to non-shared environment.